 - Write recap pages for the work and point to them rather than summarising an episode's plot for the fifteenth time on the main page.
 Each example on the primary page should still stand alone and be understandable without having to refer to any other page, but in depth analysis can be moved to the examples for that episode.

 - Move Characters to a character sheet.
-Character tropes can rapidly clutter a page, especially if there are Loads and Loads of Characters and most of them aren't the focus of the work.
+Character tropes can rapidly clutter a page, especially if there are many characters and most of them aren't the focus of the work.
 A single character could easily have a dozen tropes apply to them, so a cast of just 8 characters could already be responsible for 96 tropes, each of which describes nothing more than one aspect of one character.
 If you do this, make sure to put a note on the page saying that character tropes go in the character sheet.

 - Move lengthy trope analysis to, you guessed it, the Analysis page.